JoinCODED/flutter_m6_navigation/01_navigation/04_Navigate_to_new_page_(Push).md

 1. Here, we used the **Navigator.push** method to show the Movie Page widget.
 1. To use the **push** method, you will need to pass the **context** object first.
-1. Here you tell the Flutter which screen you will need to display.
+1. Here you tell Flutter which screen you will need to display.
 In our case, we show the **MoviePage** widget that we created before.

 1. Don’t forget to import the **movie_page.dart** inside the **home_page.dart** file, because we called it inside the **Navigator.push** method.